IBoutel/electronics/README.md

 Where `t` is the type of project; `n` is the project number; `v` is the project version.
 The type can either be `D` for a non-computer device (e.g. battery charger); `C` for a computer (e.g. microcontroller board); `E` for an extension module (e.g. arduino shield).

 An example could be `KC-2-3`, which would be the second computer I designed in its 3rd version.

+## Microcontroller Board Standards

+### KS-001
+A standard for the GPIO pin layout for microcontroller boards

+### KS-002
+A standard for reserved GPIO pins for RP2040-based microcontroller boards

 ## Existing Project List